Little Elm,TX Work Injuries?

 Little Elm is a smaller community located within Denton County, with an estimated population of 1,007,703.
 In 2024, employers across Denton County reported approximately 3 workplace injuries and 53 fatal incidents.

-Local job sites near Little Elm — especially around Interstate 35W — have seen incidents tied to hazards like Forklift collision.
+Local job sites near Little Elm — especially around North Interstate 35E — have seen incidents tied to hazards like Carry on falling from bin.
 Reported PPE compliance in this area is about 44.7%.
-Workers and supervisors should be mindful of rules such as "Lights".
+Workers and supervisors should be mindful of rules such as "Chassis".

-If you’re hurt on the job in or near Little Elm, the closest emergency/occupational-care facility is Medical City Denton.
-A well-known landmark is Cooper Rail Depot, which can help when describing the incident location to witnesses, safety officers, or insurers.
+If you’re hurt on the job in or near Little Elm, the closest emergency/occupational-care facility is Texas Health Presbyterian Hospital Denton.
+A well-known landmark is Thomas J. Lane Home, which can help when describing the incident location to witnesses, safety officers, or insurers.

 Our work-injury legal team represents injured employees across Denton County, including Little Elm and surrounding communities.
-From fractured radius or ulna claims to disputes with carriers like USAA, we build cases that account for local patterns, site conditions, and safety practices to maximize recovery.
+From perilymph fistula from head trauma claims to disputes with carriers like Branch Insurance, we build cases that account for local patterns, site conditions, and safety practices to maximize recovery.

 Work Injury Lawyer Trusted by Injury Victims in Little Elm